 2.2.
 Filing a whistleblowing report

-A whistleblowing report can be filed via the designated secure whistleblowing channels described below.
+A whistleblowing report can be filed via the designated secure whistleblowing internal channels described below:

-All the above-mentioned channels operate exclusively as a dedicated line for disclosures and are available 24 hours a day/seven days a week (exception –phone line that is available on the working days during 9.00-17.00).
+All the above-mentioned channels operate exclusively as a dedicated line for disclosures and are available 24 hours a day/7 days a week (exception – phone line that is available on the working days during 9.00-17.00).

 Employees are under no obligation to use the phone channel or Whistleblowing form to raise their concerns regarding alleged irregularities, but using the designated whistleblowing channels guarantees that the report is submitted directly and without delay for assessing the reported irregularity.

 Alternatively, if, for any reason, an employee should feel uncomfortable using any of the designated channels, they can file a report with their manager, their manager’s manager, the HR Department, the Compliance Officer, or a senior representative of the employee's choice.
-Concerns can be reported in writing or by telephone; employees are expected to specify that they are filing a report under this policy.
+Concerns can be reported in writing or by telephone, where employees are expected to specify that they are filing a report under this Policy.

 If a (potential or suspected) abuse or irregularity is reported to a line manager or senior officer (or any of the other alternative channels indicated above), the recipient is required to contact the Reporting Officer without delay for further guidance.

 If the employee feels uncomfortable using the designated Whistleblowing Channels because of possible conflict of interest, the report can be filed with their manager, their manager’s manager, the HR Department, the Compliance Officer, or a senior representative of the employee's choice.
-In these cases the employee is expected not only to specify that the report is filed under this policy, but also that a conflict of interest is anticipated.
+In these cases, the employee is expected not only to specify that the report is filed under this Policy, but also that a conflict of interests is anticipated.

 The Group Whistleblowing channels are also open to third parties.
-Third parties include customers, suppliers, agents, etc. This policy is not designed for customers who wish to file a complaint.
-These clients are kindly requested to follow the complaints procedure.
+Third parties include customers, suppliers, agents, etc. This Policy is not designed for customers who wish to file a complaint.
+These customers are kindly requested to follow the complaints procedure.

 The key principles of Cryptoro OU’s Whistleblowing Policy are also applicable to third parties making use of the policy.